jellyfin/jellyfin.org/docs/general/clients/css-customization.md

 # CSS Customization

-In `Dashboard > Branding`, the "Custom CSS" field can be used to override current CSS in Jellyfin's stylesheet.

-[Custom CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) provides customization such as changing colors, changing layouts, and item size and behavior.
-Below is a list of various tweaks that can be applied.
-The CSS tweaks work on all clients that load Jellyfin-Web from the Server.
-The code will apply in the order that it is written, however `!important` will overrule everything.
-To learn more about `!important` and more, see [CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) or [specifishity](https://specifishity.com/).
-To implement these changes, go to `Dashboard > Branding > Custom CSS` to start.

-If you have little or no experience with CSS, various resources and tutorials can be found online.
-Using the tweaks and examples below makes it quite easy to get started with making your own changes to your Jellyfin instance.
+Jellyfin allows users to customize the appearance of the web interface by applying custom CSS.
+This feature is intended for advanced customization and should be used with care.
+Support is not provided for issues caused by custom CSS.

+Custom CSS is only applied to clients that load Jellyfin Web from your server.
+As a result, it does not affect all Jellyfin clients.
+Some web-based clients bundle their own version of Jellyfin Web and therefore do not load custom CSS from the server.

+To add custom CSS, navigate to `Dashboard > Branding` and enter your stylesheet in the "Custom CSS" field.
+Custom CSS is loaded after Jellyfin's default styles, allowing you to override existing rules and customize elements such as colors, layouts and sizing.

 ![Screenshot of the 'Custom CSS' setting in the administrator dashboard of the web client](/images/docs/custom-css-customcssfield.png)

+If you have little or no experience with CSS, consider reviewing the community resources and tutorials linked below.

 ## General Information About CSS

+CSS rules are applied in the order they are written, although declarations marked with `!important` take precedence over most other rules.
+For more information, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) on CSS and CSS specificity.

 You can learn more about CSS using sites like [w3schools](https://www.w3schools.com/css/default.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS).
 Below are some very basic CSS knowledge that will let you do rough edits to the pre-made tweaks below.